 As outlined above, the defined benefit funding requirements for the Fund are impacted by various financial and demographic factors including investment earnings, salary inflation, benefit claims experience and pensioner mortality rates.
 The funding arrangements are primarily dependent upon investment performance relative to salary growth and pension growth.
 The Fund has a current Funding and Solvency Certificate.
-The last actuarial investigation for LASF DB was conducted as at 30 June 2022 which was completed on 23 August 2022.
+The last full triennial actuarial investigation for LASF DB was conducted as at 30 June 2023 which was completed on 6 September 2023.
 The last actuarial investigation for COM and Parks Victoria were conducted as at 30 June 2020 and completed on 18 December 2020 and 19 October 2020 respectively.
-The next full triennial actuarial review for each sub-plan is as at 30 June 2023.
 An annual review is conducted for COM and Parks Victoria for each intervening year to satisfy the AASB 1056 reporting requirements.
+A full triennial actuarial review for CoM and Parks Victoria as at 30 June 2023 is currently underway and is expected to be completed by 31 December 2023.

-Following the completion of the triennial 30 June 2021 actuarial review of COM and Parks Victoria, the Fund Actuary has not recommended any additional contributions be made by the participating employers as no funding deficiency has been identified.
+Following the completion of the triennial 30 June 2020 actuarial review of COM and Parks Victoria, the Fund Actuary has not recommended any additional contributions be made by the participating employers as no funding deficiency has been identified.